sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    This indicates that gpio_keys can wake-up the system from Deep Sleep or MCU Only mode.

-   The reason we can easily use MCU GPIOs to wakeup the system from deep sleep is because MCU GPIO's are in a power domain that is never really shut down.
-This means that this domain stays ON even when the SOC is in deep sleep.
+   The MCU GPIOs can be used to wakeup the system from Deep Sleep because MCU GPIOs are in a power domain that stays ON even when the SoC is in Deep Sleep.
    Hence, the GPIO controller is able to act as a wakeup source and send a wakeup interrupt to the Device Manager.
-To understand the role of Device Manager please refer to :ref:`S/W Architecture of System Suspend<pm_sw_arch>`
+To understand the role of Device Manager, refer to
+   :ref:`S/W Architecture of System Suspend<pm_sw_arch>`

    MCU GPIO wakeup can only be tested when `k3-am62x-sk-lpm-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=11.01.05>`__ overlay is loaded.
-Please refer to :ref:`How to enable DT overlays<howto_dt_overlays>` for more details.
+Refer to :ref:`How to enable DT overlays<howto_dt_overlays>` for more details.

    Once the system has entered Deep Sleep or MCU Only mode as shown in the :ref:`LPM section<lpm_modes>`, wakeup from MCU_SPI0_D1 can be triggered